stfc/PSyclone/tutorial/nemo_hands_on/3_nemo_openmp/README.md

 ```

 In fact, in the PSyIR, the loops corresponding to children 6-9 of the
-Schedule of the outer loop over iterations are all parallel with no
+Schedule of the outer loop over iterations are *all* parallel with no
 intervening statements.
 These may then be enclosed in a single
 parallel region.
 Although it is possible to write a general-purpose
-transformation script to identify such opportunities, we will simply
+transformation script to identify such opportunities, we will
 modify our script to create a parallel region around children 6-9.

+To do this we will use PSyclone's `OMPParallelTrans` to create the
+parallel region and `OMPLoopTrans` to decorate each loop inside this
+region.

+Beginning with the first, working optimisation script, the suggested
+steps to achieve this are:

+1. Parallelise all suitable loops over levels that are immediate
+children of the root Schedule;

+2. Find the outer, iteration loop (PSyclone identifies this as being a
+"tracer" loop);

+3. Decorate each of children 6-9 (inclusive) of the body of this loop
+with an OMP Loop Directive.
+The body of a loop node in the PSyIR may
+be obtained using the `loop_body` property so, using Python's slice
+notation, these children are `iter_loop.loop_body[6:10]` where
+`iter_loop` is the PSyIR loop node representing the iteration loop.

+4. Enclose children 6-9 within a single OMP Parallel region.
+Note that
+after step 3, these children are now OMP Parallel Directive nodes;

+5. Parallelise all remaining children of the iteration loop that are
+loops over levels;

+This completes part 3 of the NEMO tutorial.